What We Do

 Our focus is on North American markets where the demand for hydrogen transportation and fuel supply infrastructure is real and growing rapidly.

-Fuel cell cars are here, and more are coming.
+Fuel cell vehicles are here, and more are coming.
 Every major automaker has an FCEV available or in development.
-Today, more than 1,000 vehicles from Toyota, Hyundai, Honda and Mercedes Benz are on the roads in California; in 2022, the State and automakers estimate there will be more than 40,000 FCEVs.
+Today, more than 8,000 vehicles from Toyota, Hyundai, Honda and Mercedes Benz are on the roads in California; in 2030, the State and automakers have set a goal of one million hydrogen electric vehicles.
 In BC, where HTEC is based, we are working with our partners to have 1,000 within the next five years.

 We’re seeing strong public incentive programs.
 As with hybrid vehicles like the Toyota Prius, governments are incentivizing the purchase or lease of zero-emission electric vehicles, including FCEVs.
 In BC, under the Clean Energy Vehicle (CEV) Program, the Province offers incentives of up to $6,000 for a hydrogen FCEV.
 California residents get up to $7,000 for the purchase or lease of a new, zero-emission vehicle under CA FCV Purchase Incentives.